New Zealand is a dream come true, it’s an almost mythical journey. But between dream and reality, what exactly is it all about?

 New Zealand!
 This country seemed to me to be worth every country in the world.
 New Zealand was my Holy Grail, the last step of the podium.
 But life is full of surprises.
 I think I arrived there 30 years too late for many reasons.
 The first one is that the country is no more free, no more beautiful, no more wild and everything is regulated there.
 Then, the tidal wave of 20/30 year old travellers is continuous… and I’m 50!

 Kia ora, ko Christine toku ingoa, ahau he French, he pai ki te whakatau ki a koe!
 Hi Newzealand!

 Welcome to the land of the Dollar : New Zealand isn’t cheap, it’s overpriced

 The population of New Zealand is divided into 3 parts: kiwis, maoris, backpackers and sheep

 Lots of Europe, a zest of Maori and a pinch of kiwi

 New Zealand is a land of immigration.
 The last territory discovered in the history of the world, the North Island was colonized by the Maoris from Polynesia around 1250.
 The British Empire really took over around 1840 and the influx of settlers will go crescendo.
 British, European and Asian citizens have since come to settle on this blessed land at the expense of the Maori.
 But this part of history remains very controversial and quite taboo.
-There are now 740,000 Maori out of a population of roughly 5 million.
+There are now 740,000 Maori out of a population of roughly 5 million (the kiwis).

 New Zealand counts sheep but not cows, there are too many of them